Ashley-P/mytui/Documentation.md

     button_mouse_event() handles the mouse events when the widget is of type BUTTON.

+    label_mouse_event() handles the mouse events when the widget is of type LABEL.

     cbox_mouse_event() handles the mouse events when the widget is of type CHECKBOX.

     rbutton_mouse_event() handles the mouse events when the widget is of type RADIOBUTTON.

     canvas_mouse_event() handles the mouse events when the widget is of type CANVAS.

+    field_mouse_event() handles the mouse events when the widget is of type FIELD.

+    field_key_event() handles the key events when the focused widget is of type FIELD.

     tui_handle_input() handles all the events for the program.
 ---